canelhasmateus/diamond/vault/HashTables.md

 Hash Tables, also known as  HashMaps, dictionaries and Associative Arrays, are a kind of [[DataStructure]].

-It works by creating an [[Hashing]] of a key, which is transformed into an array index.
+It works by creating an [[Hash]] of a key, which is transformed into an array index.
 Then, an array lookup is used to look up the associated value.

 > This second transformation usually happen by the means of [[ModularArithmetic]] against the array size.

-The cost of this lookup depends on the architecture of the system -  [[MemoryNUMA]] vs [[MemoryUMA]], for example - but can be largely considered constant.
+The cost of this lookup can be largely considered constant. [[NUMA]]

 ___